scipy-conference/scipy_proceedings/papers/yaksh/yaksh.rst

   executed.
 The path of this user directory is passed to the server.

-The aforementioned arguments are passed to the Tornado server which takes the JSON data, sends it to ``Grader`` for unpacking.
-The ``Grader`` unpacks the data, selects a language evaluator using ``language registry`` and sends it to that language evaluator for evaluation.
+The aforementioned arguments are passed to the Tornado server which takes the JSON data and sends it to a ``Grader`` for unpacking.
+The ``Grader`` unpacks the data, selects a language evaluator using a language registry and sends it to that language evaluator for evaluation.
 The language evaluator takes the user answer and evaulates it in the specified user directory.
 The evaluator then sends the output of the evaluation back to the Tornado server through the ``Grader``.
 The Django server, meanwhile, keeps polling the Tornado server for the status of the evaluation.
-As soon as the Tornado server gets the output from the evaluator, it hands over the data to the Django server for saving and displaying.
+If the evaluation is complete, the Tornado server hands over the data to the Django server for saving and displaying.

 Grader